ducaale/xh/README.md

-        --bearer <TOKEN>              Authenticate with a bearer token --ignore-netrc                Do not use credentials from .netrc --offline                     Construct HTTP requests without sending them anywhere --check-status                Exit with an error status code if the server replies with an error -F, --follow                      Do follow redirects
+        --bearer <TOKEN>              Authenticate with a bearer token --ignore-netrc                Do not use credentials from .netrc --offline                     Construct HTTP requests without sending them anywhere --check-status                (default) Exit with an error status code if the server replies with an error -F, --follow                      Do follow redirects
         --max-redirects <NUM>         Number of redirects to follow, only respected if `follow` is set --timeout <SEC>               Connection timeout of the request